-Note: Madhya Pradesh: 10 percent funds goes to Municipal Corporation that have not received any funds under JNNURM and 5 percent to Municipal Corporations that received such funds; The 3rd SFC of Andhra Pradesh provided per capita grants to local bodies.
-Here, BP stands for Block Panchayats, AP stands for Anchalik Panchayats, PU stands for Panchayat Unions and KP stands for Kshetra Panchayats
+Corporations that received such funds; The 3rd SFC of Andhra Pradesh provided per capita grants to local bodies.
+Here, BP stands for Block Panchayats, AP Note: Madhya Pradesh: 10 percent funds goes to Municipal Corporation that have not received any funds under JNNURM and 5 percent to Municipal stands for Anchalik Panchayats, PU stands for Panchayat Unions and KP stands for Kshetra Panchayats receipts varied between 7.8 to 11 percent and between 6.6 to 9.3 percent respectively (Chakraborty, Gupta and Singh, 2018).

-Source Chakraborty, Gupta and Singh, 2018
+Source: Chakraborty, Gupta and Singh, 2018